-The following primitives are also automatically available once you define a directed link breed: oreate-street-from create-street-from create-street-from my-in-street-neighbor? in-street-neighbor? in-street-neighbors in-street-from my-in-streets my-out-streets out-street-neighbor? out-street-neighbors out-street-to
+The following primitives are also automatically available once you define a directed link breed: create-street-from createstreets-from create-street-to create-streets-to in-street-neighbor? in-street-neighbors in-street-from my-in streets my-out-streets out-street-neighbor? out-street-neighbors out-street-to